 The competing ideals of international human rights and global economic neoliberalism come into conflict when developing countries try to enforce socio-economic rights.
 This paper explores the intersection of economic globalization and the enforcement of 2nd generation human rights.
 The focus of this exploration is the right to water in South Africa, specifically the recent Constitutional Court case Mazibuko v City of Johannesburg.
 While a right to water can be constructed at the international level, the right disappears in the face of neoliberal development measures such as those that are instituted by democratic governments in developing nations faced with limited resources.

 Larson, Elizabeth A., "At the intersection of neoliberal development, scarce resources, and human rights: Enforcing the right to water in South Africa" (2010).
-Honors Projects.
+International Studies Honors Projects.
 Paper 10.

 © Copyright is owned by author of this document